vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/guide.md

 To correctly generate the link address, you need to set `hostname` (deployment domain name) in the plugin options,

+## Preview

+When you open the feed file in browser, we magically convert atom and rss feed xml to human readable html via xsl template.
+Check [atom](/atom.xml) and [rss](/rss.xml) feed of this site as an example!

+If you want to preview your feed in devServer, set `devServer: true` in plugin options.
+You may also need to set `devHostname` if you are not using the default `http://localhost:{port}`.

 ## Channel settings

 You can customize the feed channel information by setting the `channel` option.